NEW SCIENTIST LIVE! / Exercising minds

-Ouno Creative were proud to be part of the fantastic 2016 New Scientist Live Show.
+Ouno were proud to be part of the fantastic 2016 New Scientist Live!
+Show.
 The stand we designed and built for the European Space Agency was one of the largest at the show, and the first stand most of the public encountered as they entered the event.

-Meet ‘Bridget’, the star of the stand Airbus Defence and Space provided ‘Bridget’, a working prototype of the robot rover that ESA will send to Mars.
-This was the same robot that astronaut Tim Peake operated remotely from the International Space Station.
-She’s a heavy lass – four men from our stand build team struggled to lift her into the circular Mars pit.
-A team from Airbus were on hand each day to answer visitors questions about the rover and they were kept busy as she proved very popular.
-Each night the rover batteries were recharged via power links to the Airbus stand opposite the Mars Rover Pit.
+Airbus Defence and Space provided ‘Bridget’, a working prototype of the ESA martian robot rover – the same robot that astronaut Tim Peake operated remotely from the International Space Station.
+A team from Airbus were on hand each day to answer visitors questions about the rover, and they were kept busy as she proved very popular.